Coal Dust Applications

 The addition of foundry coal dust helps to ensure that the casting quality is excellent as sand expands when hot molten metal is emptied into the mold.
 The usage of other additives including pitch, cellulose, and silica are also allowed.
 The sand, along with additives and water are blended in a mullor, otherwise referred to as a mixer.
 The sand is deemed ready to make a mold when it has mixed with other substances in the mullor.

-The pouring of molten iron into a green sand mold containing coal dust will cause the release of reducing gases following the application of heat and consequently prevents iron oxide formation during the intermediate phase of burn-on production.
-A limited oxygen supply causes the production of soots and condensation of a thin-layered lustrous carbon onto the mold surface resulting from the hydrocarbon gases produced on burning coal dust.
-The film of lustrous carbon serves as a refractory barrier between the molten iron and the molding sand, thereby improving casting finish.
+The pouring of molten iron into a green sand mold containing coal dust will cause the release of reducing gases and volatile organic compounds following the application of heat and consequently prevents iron oxide formation during the intermediate phase of burn-on production.
+Burn-on is deposited iron oxide, and is prevented by the pyrolysis of the coal dust.

 In the final phase of the molding process, coking of coal dust starts at the mold surface, leading to its softening and expansion.
 The critical quartz sand expansion in the base silica sand occurs alongside the softening and coking of coal dust.
 Consequently, the sand grains are readjusted and the occurrence of expansion-type defects is regulated.